West Herts Breast Care Unit

 The majority of our operations are performed at St Albans City Hospital, which is an elective surgery site and so has the advantage of avoiding the busy acute hospital wards.
 However, a minority of our patients will need a greater degree of medical backup and need to have their operations performed in an acute hospital, currently Watford General Hospital.

-We also offer a full range of breast reconstruction techniques in the Trust, apart from major abdominal flap procedures which are done at the Royal Free Hospital in conjunction with the plastic surgeons.
+We also offer a full range of breast reconstruction techniques, apart from major abdominal flap procedures which are done at the Royal Free Hospital in conjunction with the plastic surgeons.

 Sentinel Node Biopsy

-In breast cancer management it is important to know whether any disease has spread to the lymph nodes, (armpit glands), as this will affect what subsequent treatment we shall recommend.
+In breast cancer management it is important to know whether any disease has spread to the lymph nodes in the axilla, (armpit glands), as this will affect what subsequent treatment we shall recommend.

 Where there is no clinical or imaging evidence of disease in the lymph nodes, we need to confirm this by taking glandular tissue from the axillary area as part of the cancer operation.
 As long as the breast tumour is not too large, we only need to take a sample of the nodes rather than all of them.

-Sentinel node biopsy is a new technique, which helps us take the most relevant nodes when we are sampling them, by seeing which nodes take up dye injected into the breast.
+Sentinel node biopsy is a new technique, which helps us identify the most relevant nodes that need to be removed at the time of surgery.
+These are identified by dyes injected into the breast.

 To improve accuracy, we use two “dyes”.
-One is a small amount of radioisotope which is injected into the breast on the day before the operation in the nuclear medicine department at Watford or Hemel Hempstead General Hospitals.
+One is a small amount of radioisotope which is injected into the breast on the day before the operation in the nuclear medicine department at Watford or Hemel Hempstead Hospitals; if your surgery is on a Monday the dye will be injected on the morning of the surgery.
 The second is a blue dye injected during the operation (can stain the urine for a day or two and the breast for a few months, but it eventually disappears).

 The great advantage of the technique is that if the sampled nodes (usually 2 or 3 are taken) show no disease, which is most often the case, we can avoid a much larger operation to remove all of the lymph nodes.